Swiss football : Swiss Super League 2017/2018 season preview

 Basel favourites to defend title

-Basel will be aiming for their eighth consecutive Swiss Super League title when they kick off the season at home to Sion on July 24th.
-Bookmakers have every confidence that they will win the crown again this season.
-The club reached the last-16 of the UEFA Champions League twice, as well as the quarter-finals and semi-finals of the UEFA Europa League over the last five years.
-Basel's main title rivals will be Young Boys and Grasshoppers.
+Basel will be aiming for their ninth consecutive Swiss Super League title and the bookmakers have every confidence that they will win the crown again this season.
+Basel's main title rivals will be Young Boys and Zurich.

 Swiss Cup finals in last five seasons